petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/constructing-a-business-application/creating-objects.md

 ![A newer approach for allowing site users to create object entries is to use the Form Container fragment.](./creating-objects/images/04.png)

 Liferay includes a series of dedicated Form Fragments that allow the creation of object forms in content pages.
 The simplest way to build a form in this way is to add a Form Container fragment to a content page or page template and map it to a published object.

 Once deployed it is possible to use the form fragments to modify the look and feel of the form.
-The Form Container automatically populates fragments mapped to each object field, but these can also be organized, removed, or configured manually.
+The Form Container populates fragments mapped to each object field, but these can also be organized, removed, or configured manually.

 Once the page is published, end users can create Object Entries by interacting with the form.

 It is also possible to create multi-step applications where users can navigate through different steps, such as entering employee details, assigning a car, and confirming the entries.

-Please see [Using Fragments to Build Forms](https://learn.liferay.com/w/dxp/liferay-development/objects/using-fragments-to-build-forms) for more information.
+See [Using Fragments to Build Forms](https://learn.liferay.com/w/dxp/liferay-development/objects/using-fragments-to-build-forms) for more information.

 ## Headless Objects